DiarmuidHenry/Project-02/README.md

 ### History

-The game was originally created by a software enginerr named Sam Kass in 1998, who [outlined the rules on his website](http://www.samkass.com/theories/RPSSL.html).
+The game was originally created by a software engineer named Sam Kass in 1998, who [outlined the rules on his website](http://www.samkass.com/theories/RPSSL.html).
 It gained popularity on an episode of The Big Bang Theory entitled - quite appropriately - "The Lizard-Spock Expansion".
 Sheldon Cooper (played by Jim PArsons) rightfully explains that is in an expansion on the classic Rock Paper Scissors, often used to settle minor disoputes: